opossum-labs/opossum/doc/book/src/reference/nodes/beam_propagation_visualizer.md

 - Ray tracing Analysis

     In ray tracing analysis, this node generates a 2D plot as described above.
+Possible apodization due to input or output port apertures might occur.

 - Ghost focus Analysis

     In ghost focus analysis, this node generates a 2D plot as described above.
+Possible apodization due to input or output port apertures might occur.

 ## Ports